cbresendiz1/Jekyll-Mono/_posts/2018-06-24-PLDI-experiences-post.md

 ---

 PLDI (Programming Language Design and Implementation), a conference on the field of programming languages and programming systems research, was hosted at Philadelphia, Pennsylvania this year.
-PLDI 2018 held 3 phenomenal keynote speakers : Ranjit Jhala, Erik Meijer, Margaret Martonosi.
-The DeepSpec talks were among my favorite talks, specifically ones with verified C and RISC-V.
+At the event, PLDI 2018 held 3 phenomenal keynote speakers : Ranjit Jhala, Erik Meijer, Margaret Martonosi.
+The DeepSpec talks were among my favorite talks, specifically ones with verified C and
+RISC-V.
 This post is meant to capture my experiences from PLDI.

 ## The Liberty Bell (Interesting?)